auth0/docs/articles/extensions/gitlab-deploy.md

 useCase: extensibility-extensions
 ---

-# GitLab Deployments
+# GitLab deployments

 The **GitLab Deployments** extension allows you to deploy [Rules](/rules), Database Connection scripts and hosted pages from GitLab to Auth0.
 You can configure a GitLab repository, keep all of your scripts there, and have them automatically deployed to Auth0 whenever you push changes to your repository.

-## Configure the Auth0 Extension
+## Configure the Auth0 extension

-To install and configure this extension, click on the **GitLab Deployments** box in the list of provided extensions on the [Extensions](${manage_url}/#/extensions) page of the Auth0 Management Dashboard.
+1. To install and configure this extension, click on the **GitLab Deployments** box in the list of provided extensions on the [Extensions](${manage_url}/#/extensions) page of the Auth0 Management Dashboard.
 The **Install Extension** window will open.

 ![Install extension popup window](/media/articles/extensions/gitlab-deploy/install-extension.png)

-Set the following configuration variables:
+2. Set the following configuration variables:

 * **GITLAB_REPOSITORY**: The name of your GitLab repository.
 * **GITLAB_BRANCH**: The branch of your GitLab repository your extension should monitor.